Tax disputes aren’t always about whether you have paid the right amount of tax. Some disputes involve the possibility of a criminal conviction.

-If you don’t comply with this court order, then you are likely to be charged with an offence under section 8G of the Taxation Administration Act 1953.
-This offence carries with it a penalty of up to one year in prison for each offence.
+If you don’t comply with this court order, then you are likely to be charged with an offence under section 8H of the Taxation Administration Act 1953.
+This offence has a maximum penalty of up to one year in prison for each offence.
 For example, if you have not lodged 10 returns, then there are 10 offences and a maximum combined sentence of 10 years.

 How I can help

-I have helped several clients who have been charged with failure to lodge their tax returns and BAS under section 8C.
+I have helped several clients who have been charged with failure to lodge their tax returns and BAS under section 8C or failure to comply with a court order under section 8H.
 I have helped to make their case to the court to help to keep their fine as low as possible.
 If you’d like to learn about what potential maximum penalty you face, then you can use my penalty calculator here.

 In many cases, I have been successful in having charges withdrawn by the ATO.
 I can also provide advice on whether the charges are likely to be dismissed and can make this application to the court for you.

-I have also represented a client who was charged with over 45 offences under section 8G (not complying with a court order to lodge returns).
-I was successful in keeping him out of prison and having no further financial penalty imposed upon him.
+I have also represented clients charged under section 8H (not complying with a court order to lodge returns), and been successful in keeping them out of prison.

 - Have you been issued a summons to attend Court for not lodging tax returns?